Cascais-Portugal.com

 The beaches of the Portuguese Riviera are very easy to travel to, as they are served by the regular and inexpensive railway service that connects Cascais to the city.
 This also means that they are extremely busy in the summer as the whole of Lisbon flocks to the coast.

 The Praia de Carcavelos is the largest beach of the Portuguese Riviera and the most popular beach in the Lisbon region.
+This is the beach we will often choose to head to on a hot summer’s day.

-It boasts a vast expense of golden sands, medium-sized waves that are suitable for surfing, and a shoreline filled with beach bars, restaurants and cafes.
+It boasts a vast expanse of golden sands, medium-sized waves that are suitable for surfing, and a shoreline filled with beach bars, restaurants and cafes.
 Praia de Carcavelos has a lively atmosphere and offers a host of activities (surfing, beach sports and boat rides), making it a favourite with Portuguese families.
 Carcavelos is just a 20-minute train ride from Cascais.

 Our Opinion: Carcavelos is the beach we recommend to all visitors who are on holiday in Lisbon, and it makes a fantastic choice if you're in Cascais.